 There are several times throughout the year when Residence Life cannot accommodate room changes.
 Some of these times are while Residence Life prepares for the arrival of new incoming students for winter and spring terms, and while we prepare assignments for the following academic year.

 Changes in assignments may be made after the first two weeks of each term.
 Room changes requested outside of this period must be approved by Residence Life.
-Students who fail to obtain approval or do not follow the proper check-in/check-out procedures may be charged a $25 administrative fee and may be required to return to their original assignment.
+Students who fail to obtain approval or do not follow the proper check-in/check-out procedures may be required to return to their original assignment.
 This agreement is for a space in campus housing determined by the University, not for any particular room.
 At any time during the academic year, Residence Life reserves the right to alter a student’s room assignment or placement when the University deems it is in the best interest of the University or the student population to do so.

 Students living in the residence halls are required to purchase a meal plan each term.
 Visit the Bursar website for meal plan requirements.

 Personal Belongings and Occupancy